PH: (03) 855 44 339

 Whether as audience members or musicians, we thrive on building good musical foundations for children and adults alike

 Educator workshops, professional development sessions, teacher training, books, CDs, puppets, instruments—Music Works Magic is your one stop music resource centre.

-An 8 week workshop introducing teachers to a broad range of music, presentation and resource ideas suitable for babies– 8yrs.
+A 16 hour Teacher Training Course for adults working with children (babies - 8yrs) which introduces teachers to the latest research findings and best practices including a broad range of music, presentation and resource ideas suitable for babies– 8yrs.
 No experience required.Next Course

 Recordings can be fun to listen to but in a music class it is vital that the teacher can be a good model for the children.
 The children need to hear their teacher sing and hear their own voices.
 In our courses we help teachers guide young children through a range of activities that include warming up, vocalising and exploring the range of the voice.